aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_HeatEquation1D.md

 m_k = 2\frac{\alpha \Delta t}{\Delta x^2}\left(\cos\left(\frac{\pi k}{nx}\right)-1\right),\; k=1,\ldots, nx-2.
 \end{equation}

-As a consequence, $I+A$ is diagonalizable with eigenvalues $\lambda_k = 1+m_k$.
+As a consequence, matrix $I+A$ is diagonalizable with eigenvalues $\lambda_k = 1+m_k$.
 The algorithm is stable if all these eigenvalues satisfy $\vert \lambda_k \vert < 1$ or in other words, if all the eigenvalues of $A$ are within the stability domain of the Euler method.
 This imposes the following constraint on $\Delta t$:

 \begin{equation}
 \Delta t<\frac{\Delta x^2}{2\alpha} \Leftrightarrow  F<0.5
 \end{equation}

 where $F= \alpha \Delta t/\Delta x^2$ is sometimes referred to as the Fourier number.
 This condition is quite strict as the limitation on the time step is proportional to $\Delta x^2$.
-Explicit integration of the heat equation can therefore become problematic and implicit methods might be rapidly preferred if a high spatial resolution is needed.
+Explicit integration of the heat equation can therefore become problematic and implicit methods might be preferred if a high spatial resolution is needed.

 If we use the RK4 method instead of the Euler method for the time discretization, eq. \ref{eq:matHeatEuler} becomes,